 laundry—as well as the larger, more challenging issues they face—long-term housing, health care, and benefits.
 The goal

 of the program is to serve as a bridge back to health, well-being and self-sufficiency for our homeless and hungry clients.

-experience.
-Live Healthy! encourages participants to embrace healthy eating, active living, resiliency skills, and social
+In addition to healthy eating and active living, Live Healthy! encourages participants to embrace resiliency skills and social support

 This program serves breakfast Monday through Friday and hot dinner on Mondays, Wednesdays, and Fridays.
 All meals are